How well do you deal with rejection?

 On the plus side (it’s always important to see the flip side of things as well) sometimes rejection is a blessing.

 Sometimes you might go for a job interview to get a feel for the people and company and walk out thinking to yourself – please do not let them call me.
-Remember interviews are a two way street, they are there so that you can decide is you want the role as well.
+Remember interviews are a two-way street, they are there so that you can decide if you want the role as well.